GFA-spec/GFA-spec/GFA2-spec.md

 in a G-line, the distance is an estimate and the line type is intended to allow one to define assembly **scaffolds**.

+### Group

 A **group** encoding on a U- or O-line allows one to name and specify a subgraph of the overall graph.
-Such a collection could for example be hilighted by a drawing program on command, or might specify decisions about tours through the graph.
-U-lines encode *unordered* collections and O-lines encode *ordered* collections (defined in the next paragraph), which we alternatively call **paths** and **sets**, respectively.
+Such a collection could for example be highlighted by a drawing program on command, or might specify decisions about tours through the graph.
+U-lines encode *unordered* collections and O-lines encode *ordered* collections (defined in the next paragraph), which we alternatively call **sets** and **paths**, respectively.
 The remainder of
 the line then consists of an optional ID for the collection followed by a non-empty list of ID's referring to segments, edges, or other groups that are *separated by single spaces* (i.e. the list is in a single column of the tab-delimited format).
 In the case of paths every reference must be oriented, and not so in a set.
 U/O-lines with the same name are considered to be concatenated together in the order in which they appear, and a group list may refer to another group recursively.
+It is an error for a U-line and an O-line to have the same name.

 An unordered collection or set defined in a U-line refers to the subgraph induced by the vertices and edges in the collection (i.e. one adds all edges